macekond/gooddata-ruby-doc/docs/what_is_blueprint.md

 ---
 id: what_is_blueprint
 author: GoodData
-sidebar_label: What is blueprint
+sidebar_label: What is Blueprint
-title: What is blueprint
+title: What is Blueprint
 ---

-what a blueprint is and what is a difference between blueprint and model when we talk about them at Gooddata.
+Before we delve into examples involving blueprints let’s talk a moment what a blueprint is and what is a difference between blueprint and model when we talk about them at Gooddata.

 They mean the same thing but they are representing it in a different way